Archaeological Institute of America

 AIA members are encouraged to suggest books worthy of the award by filling out the Nomination Form.
 Authors and publishers may also bring their books to the committee’s attention by sending a Letter of Nomination and four (4) sample copies for distribution to the committee to the address below (eBooks are welcomed).
 Publishers should nominate no more than two (2) books per year and should ensure that the books meet the criteria of the award.
-The author must be a member of the Archaeological Institute of American in good standing.
 Books may be submitted for the award only once, and should not be re-submitted unless specifically requested by the committee.
 Books intended for a general audience should be nominated for the Felicia A. Holton Book Award.

 Letter of nomination and books should be received by Institute Headquarters at the address below no later than the deadline.

 Wiseman Book Award